JWFangit/LOTVS-DADA/README.md

 # Benchmark download:
-We are worm-hearted to release this benchmark here, and sincerely invite to use and share it. **Our DADA2000 dataset (about 53GB with compresed mode) can be downloaded from** [Here](https://pan.baidu.com/s/1gt0zzd-ofeVeElSlTQbVmw).
+We are worm-hearted to release this benchmark here, and sincerely invite to use and share it. **Our DADA2000 dataset (about 53GB with compresed mode) can be downloaded from** [Here](https://pan.baidu.com/s/1RfNjeW0Rjj6R4N7beSTYrA).
+(Extraction code: 9pab) **This is the dataset that we re-uploaded after sorting out.**

 Note: DADA benchmark can only be utilized for research, and this downloading link provide a half part of DADA-2000.
 The reminder half part is confidential and retained for a future competition.
 If you are interested in this work and the benchmark, please cite the work with following bibtex.